pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ![Settings - Destroy associated VM on host delete - Yes](/images/sat62.png)

 A dialog box will pop up with the title Update value for Destroy associated VM on host delete setting.
-Click the drop down and chose Yes, and click the blue Submit button to accept the changed value.
+Click the drop down and choose Yes, and click the blue Submit button to accept the changed value.
 The setting is now updated.

 ![Dialog box - click Yes](/images/sat63.png)